bridgecrew-perf7/LDOS--Deployment/03 Foundry/foundry.md

 Ansible playbook installs and configures Hitachi Vantara Foundry Soluti

 Prerequisites for the CentOS7 machines:
-* SSH access using password with a user who has root permissions
 * A public key generated on your Ansible Controller
+* SSH passwordless access on Nodes with root permissions
+* Completed 01 Infrastructure section

 This playbook will:
 * Update packages